Ease of Use

-Solidi are members of ‘Accelerate Cambridge’ (run by the University of Cambridge) which aims to accelerate the growth of start-ups with advice, mentoring, and resources.
-They have also previously worked with the Financial Conduct Authority (third cohort of its regulatory sandbox).
+Solidi were previously members of ‘Accelerate Cambridge’ (run by the University of Cambridge) which aims to accelerate the growth of start-ups with advice, mentoring, and resources.
+They have also previously worked with the FCA (third cohort of its regulatory sandbox).

 Solidi doesn’t prompt users for Trustpilot reviews once they’ve completed a purchase or sale.
 Without a prompt, most people won’t think about leaving a review.

 The Trustpilot reviews which Solidi do have are from people who’ve gone out of their way to review them.